psgrover2010/parry-blog/_drafts/top-things-to-do-in-linz-austria.md

 author: parry
 ---

-&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;
+If you are a traveler then you should visit LINZ as i am sure you don't want to miss a ride on a train which is the steepest adhesion railway in Europe which creates a harmonious combination of nostalgia and modernity through its design.

+Yes, I am talking about the Pöstlingbergbahn which reaches to small hill Pöstlingberg- almost a mountain and located in the northern part of Linz.

 The day I come to know about Pöstlingberg, I had decided to explore it in my next visit to Linz.

-If you are a traveling to LINZ then you should not miss a ride on a train which is the steepest adhesion railway in Europe which creates a harmonious combination of nostalgia and modernity through its design.

-Yes, I am talking about the Pöstlingbergbahn which reaches to small hill Pöstlingberg- almost a mountain and located in the northern part of Linz.

 LINZ is a small and beautiful city which is located in northern part of Austria.
 This city is not famous like Salzburg, Innsbruck and Vienna which often get all attention from tourist however this is the third largest city in Austria.
 It has many interesting sights and great tourist destination to explore.